tanjim1905/brain-station/README.md

-# Getting Started with Create React App
+# World Few Companies Resource

+This project is created with bootstrap (# World Few Companies Resource

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [World Few Companies Resource](https://vigilant-golick-5d41ae.netlify.app/).

+## Some Information

+1. Information of ous compaies employes in this site.
+   2.The salary and facilities of our company employes.
+   3.This project using react js.

 ## Available Scripts